MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

 ## Configure event collection

-If you're working with AD FS or AD CS servers, make sure that you configured auditing as needed.
+If you're working with AD FS, AD CS, or Microsoft Entra Connect servers, make sure that you configured auditing as needed.
 For more information, see:

 - AD FS: